Civile/ionic-google-map-service/README.md

 # ionic-google-map-service
 A very standard but working version of an ionic map service.
 Pros: simple to use | Cons: maybe limited

+I was looking for something very simple to use, without installing any third party plugins, so that's all

 Angular version: AngularJS v1.4.3

 # How to: